 Northwest Regional Planning Commission, with input from all 11 RPCs in the state, has created a best practices and resources guide for municipalities to use when undertaking enhanced energy planning, which is available here.

 IV.
-Plans Submitted for a Determination of Energy Compliance
+Plans Submitted to the Department for a Determination of Energy Compliance

 - Bennington County Regional Commission